 Most of the resident population aged 16 and over have great confidence in the police (68%).
 Just over half of the population (57%) also have great confidence in the judicial system.
 The rate of people with great confidence in the political system is lower (47%).

-Regardless of major region or the type of institution (political, judicial or the police) considered, the population with a migration background has – in most cases – greater confidence than the population with no migration background.
-The greatest relative differences can be seen in Espace Mittelland and Northwest Switzerland with regard to confidence in the political system and the judicial system.
+Regardless of major region or the type of institution (political, judicial or the police) considered, the population with a migration background has – in most cases – greater confidence than the population without a migration background.
+The greatest relative differences can be seen in North-West Switzerland with regard to confidence in the political system and the judicial system.
 With regard to the high level of trust in the police, the relative gap between the population with a migration background (74%) and the population without a migration background (58%) is the largest in the Ticino region.

 This indicator measures the confidence that the population has in different Swiss institutions.
 The following institutions are considered:

 2. The judicial system in Switzerland (i.e. Institutions such as the courts, the efficiency of their procedures and the impartiality of their decisions, etc.);

 3. The police in Switzerland.

 To assess the level of confidence in these institutions, the following question is asked in the SILC questionnaire: “What level of trust do you have in each of the following institutions, on a scale of 0 "no trust" and 10 "complete and full trust? “.
 The results produced for this indicator represent the percentage of people aged 16 and over who responded with the codes 8 to 10.